poezio/slixmpp/README.rst

 -------------------------
 Projects using Slixmpp tend to follow a basic pattern for setting up client/component connections and configuration.
 Here is the gist of the boilerplate needed for a Slixmpp based project.
-See the documetation or examples directory for more detailed archetypes for Slixmpp projects::
+See the documentation or examples directory for more detailed archetypes for Slixmpp projects::

     import logging